Great Golf Getaways – Pebble Beach Course Review

 The views of Monterey Bay are outstanding and the conditions (especially the greens) are impeccable.
 Also, while playing the course, we found ourselves reminiscing about shots that PGA players had on each hole we played.

 The course is iconic and it’s easy to see why it has hosted so many events.
-The cost is steep, but we would recommend that people put Pebble Beach on their golf bucket list.
+The cost is steep, but we recommend that people add Pebble Beach to their golf bucket list.

 Signature Hole – Hole 18

-At Pebble Beach, there is no official signature hole because it is so hard to choose one among so many great holes.
-However, it is difficult to pass on the most famous finishing hole in the world, which plays as a 543 Yard Par 5.
+At Pebble Beach, there is no official signature hole because it is so difficult to choose just one among the many great holes.
+However, it is difficult to pass on the most famous finishing hole in the world, which plays as a 543-yard Par 5.

 With the Pacific Ocean crashing into the rocks on the entire left side of this dogleg left hole, the hole is stunning (until you realize you must hit your tee shot).
 Few thrills are greater than launching a tee shot over the ocean towards the seemingly tight fairway.